0xPolygonMiden/air-script/parser/README.md

 # Parser

-This crate contains the parser for AIR DSL.
+This crate contains the parser for AirScript.

-The purpose of the parser is to parse the constraints written in human friendly AIR DSL language into an AST (Abstract Syntax Tree).
+The purpose of the parser is to parse the constraints written in human friendly AirScript language into an AST (Abstract Syntax Tree).

 ## Generating AST